thma/FPvsOO/README.md

 # Reconciling concepts from Functional Programming and Object Oriented Programming

-Some time ago I came across a very interesting post on the Clean-Coder-Blog, that kept me busy for months until I finally decided to write this article.
+Some time ago I came across a very interesting post on the Clean-Coder-Blog, which kept me busy for months until I finally decided to write this article.

-In this post Uncle Bob tries to reconcile FP and OOP concepts by explaining that both approaches are not mutually exclusive but both provide useful principles that go very well together and in fact are complementary:
+In that post Uncle Bob tries to reconcile FP and OOP concepts by explaining that both approaches are not mutually exclusive but both provide useful principles that go very well together and in fact are complementary:

 > In this blog I will make the case that while OO and FP are orthogonal,